 Closely related to Diphyllobothrium is Spirometra.
-The definitive hosts of this tapeworm are small carnivores such as cats and dogs, while the intermediate hosts are waterfleas and small cold blooded vertebrates such as frogs and snakes.
-Should a human accidentally ingest the infected waterfleas, or the plerocercoid larva in undercooked snake or frog flesh, the worm will not mature in its new host, but remain at that stage.
+The definitive hosts of this tapeworm are small carnivores such as cats and dogs, while the intermediate hosts are water fleas and small cold blooded vertebrates such as frogs and snakes.
+Should a human accidentally ingest the infected water fleas, or the plerocercoid larva in undercooked snake or frog flesh, the worm will not mature in its new host, but remain at that stage.
 This is known as the sparganum.
 Spargana are long flat unsegmented white ribbons around 5cm long that creep about through the flesh by peristaltic movements of their bodies.
-They cause localised inflammation and irritation wherever they go, and may end up in sensitive areas such as the eye or brain.
+They cause localized inflammation and irritation wherever they go, and may end up in sensitive areas such as the eye or brain.
 They can be best treated by surgical removal.
 Feral pigs in tropical regions frequently show spargana in their flesh.

 Large parasites like the beef tapeworm compete with us for nutrients by robbing us of micronutrients (such as vitamins) before they get to the things we don't really need.